Jeff Leiper: Political career

 Leiper was re-elected for a third time in the 2022 Ottawa municipal election.
 During his third term, his top priorities included affordable housing and improvements to public transit.
-In 2023, he voted against "Landsdowne 2.0" which would provide over $400 million dollars of municipal subsidies for the redevelopment of Lansdowne Park.
+In 2023, he voted against "Landsdowne 2.0" which would provide over $130 million of municipal subsidies for the redevelopment of Lansdowne Park.
+The project is expected to cost $418.8 million with the City of Ottawa paying a net cost of $130 million.
+The Ottawa Charge of the Professional Women's Hockey League have criticized the project and stated they will not play at TD Place Arena, if the arena's capacity is reduced from 8,585 to 5,500, as is planned.
 The project was approved by a vote of 16 to 9.
-In June 2024, Leiper proposed delaying the city's plan to remove free parking in Westboro and Wellington Village until O-Train service was available in both neighborhoods.
+In June 2024, Leiper proposed delaying the city's plan to remove free parking in Westboro and Wellington Village until O-Train service was available in both neighbourhoods.
 However, the proposal was defeated at the city's transit committee.
 Later that year, Leiper led opposition to OC Transpo plans to reduce O-Train frequency as a cost-saving measure.
 His motion to reverse the O-Train service cuts was defeated narrowly by a vote of 13 to 12.
-In December 2024, he was one of three councillors to vote against the 2025 city budget proposed by Mayor Mark Sutcliffe (the others were Laine Johnson and Sean Devine).
-He argued that aggressive cost-cutting measures would cost the city more money in the long-term.
+In December 2024, he was one of three councillors to vote against the 2025 city budget proposed by Mayor Mark Sutcliffe (the others were Laine Johnson and Sean Devine), but he voted for the transportation budget.
+He argued that aggressive cost-cutting measures would cost the city more money in the long-term, but that he "was happy to support a package of fare increases and a higher transit levy".
+In September 2025, Leiper introduced a motion to rescind the city's return-to-office mandate which called for municipal workers to work in the office all five days a week, stating that it was "a short-sighted decision that serves no one well in either the short or long term," and “ignores the reality that Ottawa's public transit system is already unreliable for too many."

+Mayoral campaign

 On June 25, 2025, Leiper announced his intention to run for mayor of Ottawa in the 2026 Ottawa municipal election.

+Leiper officially registered to run for mayor on May 1, 2026, the first day candidates could sign up to run.
+On his first day as an official candidate, he released his partial election platform focusing on reliable transit, the building of 1,500 non-profit homes each year, focusing police resources on alternative models, and extending opening hours at city facilities.
+He also promised that he would refuse all donations from developers and refuse using the "strong mayor" powers enabled in the Strong Mayors, Building Homes Act.